knyete/Micropython-scheduler/README.md

 # Micropython-scheduler

 A set of libraries for writing threaded code on the MicroPython board.
-It has been tested on Pyboards V1.0 and 1.1 but should run on Pyboard Lites.
+It has been tested on Pyboards V1.0 and 1.1 and on the Pyboard Lite.
 Drivers are included for switches, push-buttons and alphanumeric LCD displays.

 Author: Peter Hinch
+V1.05 19th May 2016.
+Uses utime for improved portability.
+See Porting below.
+API change: owing to utime's ``ticks_us()`` rollover the maximum time delay is reduced from 1073 to 536 seconds.
+For arbitrary delays use ``yield from wait()`` as before.

 V1.04 27th Feb 2016.
 Now performs garbage collection to reduce heap fragmentation.
 Improved scheduling algorithm.
 Threads can now pause, resume and kill other threads.
 Simplified usage.